 The proposed village design will include sufficient water supply lines and infrastructure to provide the required fire flows and pressures.
 Fire hydrants will be appropriately located and readily available for fire protection.
-The current draft of the West Villages Index Map depicts the nine (9) alternative future fire station locations necessary to serve future development.
+The West Villages Index Map depicts the 9 alternative future fire station locations necessary to serve future development.